-- Relevant reference materials (e.g. Midterm review guidelines for Expert Committees and the template for the Expert reviewer preliminary report); - Key details about the meeting (e.g. meeting agenda); and, - The documentation for review by the Expert Committee.
+- Relevant reference materials (e.g. Guidelines for Expert Committee members and the template for the Expert reviewer preliminary report); - Key details about the meeting (e.g. meeting agenda); and, - The documentation for review by the Expert Committee.

 For more information on how to use the CFI reviewer portal consult the following document: Getting started with the CFI Awards Management System (CAMS): An overview document for reviewers.